bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ### Git

-Git was created in 2005 by Linus Torvalds(creator of Linux).
+Git was created in 2005 by Linus Torvalds.
 Git allows a team to work concurrently on a single project, or "repository", all while staying current and up to date.
 This is done through branching, each member, or feature, can have a branch from the master branch.
 That branch can be edited as needed without interfering with the "master".
 When the time comes to merge the branches back together, git will evaluate where the changes were made and will correct the master to reflect those changes without interfering with other changes.
 Git also acts as a sort of time machine, allowing a team to revert ANY changes made to the source code throughout the history of the code.

 ### Github.com

 [Github.com](https://github.com) is a repository OF repositories.
 It is one of many, and the most popular.
-Git !== Github, although they work very well together.
-Github is a place for you to store your code, work on other project, and also act's as a portfolio for anything you've worked on.
+Git != Github, although they work very well together.
+Github is a place for you to store your code or find other projects.
+It also acts as a portfolio for any code you've worked on.
 If you plan on being a developer you should have a Github account.
 We will be using Github extensivley throughout your time at Lambda School.

 ## Basic terminal commands:

 > We will be using the "Bash terminal" throughout your time at Lambda school.
 If you are on a Mac or Linux machine, you should have the terminal and git installed already, if you are on a Windows machine I recommend installing ["git-bash"](https://git-for-windows.github.io/).

 Within our bash terminal we can: traverse our file structure, add files, remove files, update files, and tons more!
 The terminal is a powerful tool to developers and you will be using it a lot in your proffesional development career.
+It might look scary at first, but in time you will enjoy using it.
 It is best to get accustomed to it now.
 To begin we will learn the 'basic' commands:

 "List": Allows us to view the contents of the current folder we are in.
 ```bash